samover/samover.github.io/_posts/2015-10-20-single_responsibility_principle.md

   end
 end
 ```
 What is wrong?
-Look kinda neat, no?
+Looks kinda neat, no?
 Well, the class has two responsibilities:

 1. It lands a plane by setting @landed to true

 2. It decides whether the weather is stormy and raises an error if that is the case.

-According to SRP, we need to pull these two responsibilities into two separate classes.
+To correct this, we need to pull the two responsibilities into separate classes.

 ```ruby
 class Weather